top of page

 Smart Development

-As your councilman, Mike would want Costa Mesa to grow and prosper but it needs to do so with development projects that enhance the quality of life for all the residents.
+We want Costa Mesa to grow and prosper but it needs to do so with development projects that enhance the quality of life for all the residents.
 1000 unit apartment complexes that create no “pride of ownership”, overburden already strained public services, and generate no long-term increase in revenues are not the answer.
 Mike will not be a rubber stamp on development projects that come before the Council.

 Cannabis